n1ckfg/KinectToVideo/README.txt

 SimpleOpenNI library, with instructions to add OS X compatibility with Kinect v2 (not tested): https://github.com/totovr/SimpleOpenNI

-Orbbec requires an extra step explained here: https://3dclub.orbbec3d.com/t/running-simpleopenni-with-orbbec-sensors/35
+Orbbec may also be possible; requires an extra step explained here: https://3dclub.orbbec3d.com/t/running-simpleopenni-with-orbbec-sensors/35